ldeharveng/Rove_x3t-Internship/README.md

 - **On a testing environment, all retrieved data is not real.
 If real data is needed, applying for the production environment in Amadeus is necessary.**
 - The script is designed to be run multiple times safely (prevents duplicates in the CSV/SQL)
 - All times are in UTC as provided by Amadeus API
 - The code is now clean, efficient, and free of comments for maximum clarity and performance

+Algorithm.py
+Input

+Your Rove miles balance
+Flight search (origin, destination, date)

+Output

+Best redemption option (highest cents-per-mile value) Top 3 recommendations
+Analysis summary